Jul. 28, 2010

 These tips can help you relax and sleep better, too.

 For prevention and management information and to find out about treatment options and alternative therapies sign in to MyHumana and visit Humana's Bone and Joint Condition Center under the Health & Wellness section.
 There is a complete guide to bone and joint conditions available only to Humana members.
-Additional information can be found at: rheumatoidarthritis.com or The Arthritis Foundation www.arthritis.org
+Additional information can be found at: rheumatoidarthritis.org or The Arthritis Foundation www.arthritis.org

 * Links to various other websites from this site are provided for your convenience only and do not constitute or imply endorsement by Humana of these sites, any products or services described on these sites, or of any other material contained therein.
 Humana disclaims responsibility for their content and accuracy.